 View Inventory →Full cost transparency — monthly breakdown by resource, visual cost distribution, optimization history, and future savings opportunities.
 Every dollar accounted for.

-View Costs →API endpoint documentation, database schemas, cache key patterns, and monitoring configuration.
+View Guide →API endpoint documentation, database schemas, cache key patterns, and monitoring configuration.
 The data layer — every table, every key, every metric.

 Comprehensive endpoint documentation for LPO and LRS — authentication, parameters, full response schemas, rate limits, and error codes.